If you are living with a life-limiting illness you may prefer to be cared for in your own home.

 Therapy at home

-If you are unable to attend our day and therapy services, our therapy team will be able to visit you in your home.
+Our therapists will be able to provide support via telephone, virtual consultations or to visit you in your home.
 They can help you maintain your mobility, independence and assess your equipment needs, all designed to keep you as active as possible.
 They can also help you manage complex symptoms such as fatigue and anxiety.

 Through our advice line, you will be able to talk to one of our clinical nurse specialists who will be able to advise on symptoms, nursing care and other needs relating to a life-limiting illness.